Not an App

 The goal of this program is to allow children to read and to write comfortably and with enjoyment.
 Creative writing allows children to internalize the learning taking place by providing each child the opportunity to use the skills he or she is acquiring to read and to write.

 Once the child knows all 44 sounds and has shown that he or she can hear the sounds in words and stamp them out, creative writing begins.
-Creative writing means writing what you want, not writing what you are told to write.
+The Stamping app allows children to write whatever they may want.

-As children begin the creative writing process, a parent can ask, "What shall we tell your mother or father you did at school today?"
+As children begin the creative writing process, a teacher can ask, for example, "What shall we tell your mother or father you did at school today?"
 A parent can ask, for example, "What would you do if you had super powers?"
-When the child thinks of something to say, the parent can say, "Can you use Stamping to write out what you just said?"
+When the child thinks of something to say, the teacher or parent can say, "You can you use Stamping to write out what you just said?"

 Anything the child can say is something the child can stamp out.
-What did you do at school today?
+What did you do on vacation?
 What was your favorite part of Disneyland?
-Can you stamp out the names of everyone in our family?
-Any question a parent might ask a child can have its answer written out.
-Anything the child wishes to share with his or her parent can be written out, as well.
+Can you stamp out the names of everyone in your family?
+Any question a parent or teacher might ask a child can have its answer stamped out in sounds.

-At first, writing may consist of only a few words, and these few words may not be readable by anyone but the child.
+Writing may consist of only a few words at first, and these few words may not be readable by anyone but the child.
 However, each word written is a starting point.
-If the sounds have all been heard and stamped correctly, there is one less word to learn to write.
-If the word is missing a sound or two or three, the parent can help the child hear each sound and, together with the child, make the word more readable.
+If the sounds have all been heard and stamped correctly, there is one less word for the child to learn to write.
+If the word is missing a sound or two or three, the parent or teacher can help the child hear each sound and, together with the child, make the word more readable.

 When the child has mastered the art of simple writing, real creative writing begins.
 Asking and answering questions is a good starting point, but writing creatively means more than that.
 Creative writing means learning to let your imagination run free and capturing your imagination in written words.

-To encourage the child to think creatively, it is beneficial initially for the parent to provide the child with topics about which he or she may write.
+To encourage the child to think creatively, it is beneficial initially for the teacher or parent to provide the child with topics about which he or she may write.

-There are two reasons why it is helpful for the parent to suggest topics.
+There are two reasons why it is helpful for the parent or teacher to suggest topics.
 The first is to expand the child’s concept of subjects for writing.
-Topics suggested by the parent provide the child with subjects to write about that may not have occurred to the budding author.
+Topics provide the child with subjects to write about that may not have occurred to the budding author.

 It is not difficult to think of topics to suggest to the creative writers.
 Monster stories is just one.
 Other topics could be: What would you do if you were a police officer?
 What would you wish for if you had three (or more) wishes?
 What would you do if you were magic, or invisible or Superman or Woman?
 Can you write a scary story?
 What is your favorite story that I have read to you?
 Can you write a story like that?
 And so on.
 Once the child begins seeing the possibilities, his or her own imagination will take over.

 Each page written can be accompanied by an illustration.
 Words on one page, picture on the next, then more words then more pictures.
 Words and pictures stapled together yield a book the child can read and share with others.

-Each time the child writes something to share, the parent reads with the child what the child has stamped out.
-This parent-child reading helps the child hear more correctly the sounds that make up words.
+Each time the child writes something to share, the parent or teacher reads with the child what the child has stamped out.
+This adult-child reading helps the child hear more correctly the sounds that make up words.

-Parents have an advantage over their children in listening for the sounds in words.
-Parents already know how most words are spelled.
-Parents bring with them an understanding of the sounds that make up words that their children do not yet possess.
+Parents and teachers have an advantage over the child in listening for the sounds in words.
+Adults already know how most words are spelled.
+Adults also bring with them an understanding of the sounds that make up words that the child does not yet possess.

-As a child learns to speak, parents offer constant feedback on the words the child says.
-As a child learns to read and write, parental feedback is equally important.
-A parent sitting with a child reviewing what the child has stamped out and discussing with that child the changes to be made is providing the same feedback to the child that the infant child received when learning to speak.
+As an infant learns to speak, parents offer constant feedback on the words the infant says.
+As a child learns to read and write, adult feedback is equally important.
+A teacher or parent sitting with a child reviewing what the child has stamped out and discussing with that child the changes to be made is providing the same feedback to the child that the infant child received when learning to speak.

-If a parent does not have the time to add silent letter markers or write the codes beneath sounds that use a spelling other than the first, the child can write first spellings from the decoding chart for all the sounds on the printed copy of the story.
-Once this first writing is complete, the parent can read what the child has written and add in any needed spelling codes, and have the child write the story out again.
-The Sightwords Worksheets app will provide the child with the correct spellings for 161 of the most common words that he or she will know how to spell correctly that there will not be much for the parent to have to change.
+The child can write first spellings from the decoding chart for all the sounds on a printed copy of his or her story.
+Once this initial writing is complete, the parent or teacher can read what the child has written, add in any needed spelling codes, and have the child write the story out again.
+The Sightwords Worksheets app will provide the child with the correct spellings for 161 of the most common words that he or she will write, so there will not be many words for the parent or teacher to have to change.

-As parents help their children learn to write letters for the sounds, parents need to be aware of Outlaw Words.
+Teachers or parents helping the child learn to write letters for the sounds need to be aware of Outlaw Words.
 For an explanation of Outlaw Words and how the child learns to spell them, click on the Outlaw Words button in the menu bar above.

-What children ask parents at this level is, not what sounds form the words, but which spellings of the sounds to use.
+What children ask teachers or parents at this level is, not what sounds form the words, but which spellings of the sounds to use.